 The Mexican army has tried for decades to eradicate opium poppies—the raw material for heroin, morphine and other drugs—but struggles to keep up with new plantings.

 Since antiquity, humans have utilized the power of the opium poppy to ease pain, treat disease and generate euphoria.

 These example sentences are selected automatically from various online news sources to reflect current usage of the word 'opium poppy.'
 Views expressed in the examples do not represent the opinion of Merriam-Webster or its editors.
 Send us feedback.

 medical Definition of opium poppy

 Seen and Heard

-What made you look up opium poppy?
-Please tell us what you were reading, watching or discussing that led you here.
+What made you want to look up opium poppy?
+Please tell us where you read or heard it (including the quote, if possible).